wember/nanosim/README.md

 # Nanosim - Microcanonical Monte Carlo Simulation

-A Python implementation of microcanonical ensemble Monte Carlo simulation for a 1D Ising lattice using Creutz's demon algorithm.
+A Python implementation of microcanonical ensemble Monte Carlo simulation for a 1D Ising lattice using **Creutz's demon algorithm** (Creutz, 1983).
 This project explores thermodynamic irreversibility by comparing reversible and irreversible dynamics.

+> **Note**: The Creutz demon algorithm is a well-established computational physics method.
+This implementation focuses on the novel comparison of reversible vs. irreversible dynamics using the algorithm.

+## Documentation

+- **[ARCHITECTURE.md](ARCHITECTURE.md)** - Comprehensive technical documentation covering physics concepts, implementation details, and algorithm specifics
+- **[BEST_PRACTICES.md](BEST_PRACTICES.md)** - Summary of implemented improvements and development practices
+- **[CHANGELOG.md](CHANGELOG.md)** - Version history and changelog

 ## Installation